5 Ways Kids’ Collections Build Lifelong Skills

 When kids do not know the answer, look it up, and learn together.
 If children are collecting a fictional item, invite them to invent the answer by writing or telling a story, including reasons why and how it came to be (great story starters!).
 They will proudly share their new information the next time someone asks them about their collection.

-- Write down a list of things to research about your collection and track progress using a Checklist Free Printable
+- Write down a list of things to research about your collection, and make lists of what you're wanting to find or learn on dry erase chart sheets

 - Rock collectors can refer to this Types of Rocks Learning Chart